 Stories have undoubtedly become the most significant trend in social media.
 Influencers jumped on board soon after the feature was launched in 2016.
 Now, big brands and average consumers are catching up.
 Over 500 million use Instagram Stories each day.
 It’s safe to say this is the beginning of a social media movement.

 This increase in popularity signifies a change in consumer attitudes.
 Social media marketing has shifted towards humanization.
 Instead of professionally produced videos, audiences now favor amateur content creation.
 Rather than making your brand seem untouchable, people want to see the raw, unedited side of your business.
 Users expect content to be relatable and casual, and these videos perfectly align with their expectations.

 Graphic design is in a transitionary period.
 As with web design, everything in the graphic design word is becoming more ornate.
 We see bold colors, experimental compositions, photomontages, serif fonts, metallics, and 3D designs.
 This is a major stray from the flat, stark look of past trends.

 Minimalism reigned supreme for nearly a decade.
 Now designers are easing into decadence and excess.
 Ignore functionality.
 Forget about Helvetica.
 White space, who?
 Maximalism is a direct reaction against minimalism.
 This style is characterized by the courage to break the rules—clashing colors, hand-drawn patterns, and overall absurdity.

 What will be next year’s hottest digital marketing trend?
 Stay tuned for our 2020 trend predictions.
-In our next blog, we will

 Be the first to know when it’s published.